CAREFUL

 A patient is discharged from hospital.
 Their GP needs to know the plan.
 The community pharmacy needs the updated medication list.
 The district nurse needs to schedule a visit.
 Each organisation has its own system.
 None of them talk to each other.
 The patient carries the coordination burden — or nobody does.

-How CAREFUL solves it
+How CAREFUL connects organisations

 CAREFUL allows clinicians in different organisations to share a single patient record.
 Teams from separate organisations can see the same actions, the same referral history, the same plan.
 A hospital consultant and a community GP can coordinate a patient's care without phone calls, letters or fax.